smartbch/atomic-swap-bot/README.md

 ## htlc cmd

-You can user `htlc` cmd to test BCH HTLC covenant using Golang on BCH Testnet3.
+You can use `htlc` cmd to test BCH HTLC covenant using Golang on BCH testnets.

 Locking example: